terrenjpeterson/caloriecounter/README.md

 ```sh
 request=$(<foods.json)

 aws lambda invoke --function-name convertFoodsObjForSlot --payload "$request" output.json

 data=$(<output.json)

 aws lex-models put-slot-type --name FoodEntreeNames --checksum <enter latest checksum here> --enumeration-values "$data"

 ```
+Also, the checksum value is from the prior deployment of the custom slot.
+I can't find any CLI command that retreives this if you lose it, so a workaround is to just create a new slot name and deploy a new unique name, then change the intent to use it.

 ## Using Session Data